Gemstones Episode 4.7: Pontius and Kelvin have their nards threatened, Teenjus meets the Devil, and Jordanians show their junk

 BJ says that it's not a competition.
 He loves both Judy and the Monkey.

 Then he brings up Kelvin's round-table debacle: "Poor guy.
 Vance Simkins is a self-righteous bigot and a homophobe."
-Judy is angry with Kelvin due to his insults earlier, so she refuses BJ and the Monkey's request that she visit him.
+Judy is angry with Kelvin due to his insults earlier, so she refuses the Monkey's suggestion that she visit and talk to him.

 At the Cape and Pistol Society, Vance gloats: "Getting rid of Kelvin gives me a clear path to victory (in the Top Christian Man Contest).
 He was the only real competition."
 Plus, he enjoys hurting Kelvin, because it hurts Jesse.
-But Jesse counters that he hates Kelvin due to his insults from earlier, so "it doesn't hurt me at all.
-It strengthens me."

 Vance continues, evoking the Night of Testimonies: "I'm going to ruthlessly dismantle Kelvin -- if he has the nards to show."
 He takes a meatball from Jesse's plate and, pretending that it is a testicle, eats it.
 "Tasty."